Chaudhry Akhtar Abbas Bosal

-Chaudhry Akhtar Abbas is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from August 2013 to May 2018.
+Chaudhry Akhtar Abbas is a Pakistani politician who is a Member of the Provincial Assembly of the Punjab from the constituency PP-43(Malakwal), and has previously remained a member of the Punjab assembly from August 2013 to May 2018.

-Early life
+Early life and Family

 He was born on 30 November 1973 into a landlord Jatt family known as king of the bar.